Skip to content

 • To use it, you should have a user with MLOps admin access to all deployments in the environment

-• Custom metrics and monitoring jobs that are scheduled on the deployments will fail during downtime.
-Although, they will catch up after deployment reactivation
+• Custom metrics and monitoring jobs that are scheduled on the deployments fail during downtime.
+They catch up after deployment reactivation.

-• Service stats will be cleared after a deployment deactivation (they will be recalculated during reactivation)
+• Service stats are cleared after a deployment deactivation (they're recalculated during reactivation).

 Note